Fesor24/igadget-microservices/README.md

-## E-commerce (micro-service architecture)
+## E-commerce (microservice architecture)
-This project is an ecommerce application that leverages on a micro service architecture.
+This project is an ecommerce application that leverages on a microservice architecture.